 “He navigated the organisation through arguably the most tumultuous period in its history and was able to lead it back to a position of operational, reputational and financial strength.

-“Among the many APC’s achievements during his Presidency were the record levels of sponsorship revenue for the Rio Games cycle, the first ever Commercial broadcast deals for the Summer and Winter Paralympics, the full repayment of the APC’s loan from the Australian Sports Commission and the drastic improvement made to the APC’s corporate governance and financial sustainability.”
+“Among the many achievements during his Presidency were the record levels of sponsorship revenue for the Rio Games cycle, the first ever commercial broadcast deals for the Summer and Winter Paralympics, the full repayment of the APC’s loan from the Australian Sports Commission, and the drastic improvement made to the APC’s corporate governance and financial sustainability.

-“Looking towards Tokyo 2020 and Beijing 2022, it is my hope that we can build on the success of recent years and continue to harness the momentum of the Paralympic movement which is thriving globally.”
+“Looking towards Tokyo 2020 and Beijing 2022 [the next Summer and Winter Paralympics], it is my hope that we can build on the success of recent years and continue to harness the momentum of the Paralympic movement which is thriving globally.”

 Mr O’Callaghan joined the APC Board in 2014, but his connection to the APC dates back much further through extensive involvement in varying capacities, including a position on the APC’s Audit and Risk Committee.
-He is a Chartered Accountant with more than 25 years’ experience and he has been a partner at PwC since 2001.
+He is a chartered accountant with more than 25 years’ experience and has been a partner at PwC since 2001.

-He was also recently invited to join the IPC’s Audit and Finance Committee.
+Mr O’Callaghan was also recently invited to join the International Paralympic Committee’s Audit and Finance Committee.

-Mr O’Callaghan is joined on the APC Board by Lachlan Harris, John Hartigan, Rosie King, Helen Nott, Mr Tasker and Paralympians Kurt Fearnley and Annabelle Williams.
+Mr O’Callaghan is accompanied on the APC Board by Lachlan Harris, John Hartigan, Rosie King, Helen Nott, Mr Tasker and Paralympians Kurt Fearnley and Annabelle Williams.